 The heat rule states if the air temperature at the court location is 95° or higher, matches may be rescheduled.
 Please use Accuweather.com.
-We use a 100° or higher standard

 - If captains agree, you may move a match to the visitors club or neutral site if the conditions are playable.
 Captains may also play later start lines at their scheduled time if courts are wet for the early start time in split time matches.
 Early lines may be treated as make up matches.
 Work together to make decisions on conditions and reschedules. - Matches may be mutually rescheduled ahead of time if the forecast is certain that conditions will be unplayable.
-(I.e. heavy rain for hours up to the match time and no sun/ wind to dry out courts).
-Use your best judgement knowing you will need to reschedule. - -Please still communicate any line defaults due to player availability in advance.
+(I.e. heavy rain for hours up to the match time and no sun/ wind to dry out courts or excessive heat).
+Use your best judgment knowing you will need to reschedule.
+LA Area: A match may be rescheduled if accuweather.com forecast has at least 70% chance of rain 2 hours prior to match time or during match time at the match location.
+The decision to reschedule due to rain forecast may be agreed to by both captains the day before the scheduled match this will allow teams playing out of public facilities to cancel the courts. - -Please still communicate any line defaults due to player availability in advance.
 If a match is rescheduled due to weather, the default is waived and the full match will be played. - Interrupted play: If a match needs to be continued after play has started, Captains need to note scores, side/position of players so the lines can resume with the same players and exact score from when play was halted.
 Lines that have not started play may opt to change players in the line-up.
-If players cannot agree on a reschedule date, apply the Timed Match Procedure to see if a winner can be determined. - Requested rescheduled matches: Rescheduled matches will fall under the 'No Penalty Policy' or under the 'Penalty Policy'.
+If players cannot agree on a reschedule date, apply the Timed Match Procedure to see if a winner can be determined.
+LA Area: Lines may be played individually if it helps to coordinate the same players in the match.

+- Requested rescheduled matches: Rescheduled matches will fall under the 'No Penalty Policy' or under the 'Penalty Policy'.
 If a team requests a reschedule due to lack of available players, the Penalty Policy will apply.
 If a captain intends to enforce the penalty, it must be confirmed with the opposing captain (text or email).
 They may opt to not penalize the other team and play all lines.